 WCCTV's Body Worn Video Solutions allow Watford FC to capture evidence when attending reports of incidents before, during and after the matches at Vicarage Road.

-WCCTV’s Body Cameras allow Morrisons Utility Services to review working practices and safety measures when performing utility maintenance works both retrospectively and in real-time.
+WCCTV’s Body Cameras allow Morrison Utility Services to review working practices and safety measures when performing utility maintenance works both retrospectively and in real-time.

 WCCTV Body Worn Cameras protect security personnel and nursing staff who have faced verbal threats and physical assault whilst performing their vital work.